 How do you embrace social distancing?

 “For me, the situation has really made me appreciate outdoor life a lot more.
-During the lockdown back in the spring, my family and I would often go to a nearby forest and bake snobrød (bread baked on a stick) over the campfire.
+During the lockdown, my family and I would often go to a nearby forest and bake snobrød (bread baked on a stick) over the campfire.
 Also, I find that I enjoy biking even more than before.
 It’s such a privilege to live in a city that has one of the most elaborate bike infrastructures in the world.
 I always carry a mask with me so that if my bike has a flat tire, I can jump on the train and still feel safe.” – Esben

 “Institutions put up signs and stickers, constantly as a reminder for people to keep distance from one another.
 To me, these small initiatives make a difference within the city.
 Even some of the places where people love to walk, they painted arrows on the ground so that we all walk in the same direction.
 Super smart!” – Sara